-Main Campus: 97-77 Queens Blvd., 9 th Floor Rego Park, NY 11374 Phone (718) 897-0482 Extension: 550 59 th Street Brooklyn, NY 11220 Phone (718) 492-2120 □ www.gettraining.org□ Metropolitan Learning Institute's Facebook page Catastrophic Emergency Notification Tree: Used during emergencies entire school or require a campus-wide response. which affect the Department Planning ☐ Know where your contact lists are.
-Be sure to have copies at home. ☐ Know your department's position on the contact lists. ☐ Each department has the responsibility to develop its own internal notito supplement the initial telephone contact system. ification system Department Actions ☐ Relay the emergency information to members of your department and departments you are responsible for on the list. ☐ Accurately record any emergency notification. ☐ Obey the emergency directive (i.e. evacuate the building, take shelter, Public Radio Emergency Broadcast System (EBS) Radio Stations: New York City AM WABC 770 kHz NYC FM WPLJ 95.5 MHz NYC School Telecommunications System Depending upon the nature and severity of the emergency, the school will telephone system in one of the following ways: The School and Emergency Closing hotline will have an updated mess accessed by dialing: - Main Campus: 97-77 Queens Blvd., 9 th Floor Rego Park, NY 11374 Phone (718) 897-0482 Extension: 550 59 th Street Brooklyn, NY 11220 Phone (718) 492-2120 ☐ The main greeting will have a special recorded message that callers wiimmediately prior to hearing any of the menu options. ill hear
+Main Campus: 97-77 Queens Blvd., 9th Floor Rego Park, NY 11374 Phone (718) 897-0482 Extension: 440 89th Street, 4th Fl.
+Brooklyn, NY 11209 Phone (718) 492-2120

+□ www.gettraining.org

+□ Metropolitan Learning Institute's Facebook page

+Catastrophic Emergency Notification Tree: Used during emergencies which affect the entire school or require a campus-wide response.

+Department Planning

+\Box Know where your contact lists are.
+Be sure to have copies at home.

+- □ Know your department's position on the contact lists. - □ Each department has the responsibility to develop its own internal notification system to supplement the initial telephone contact system.

+Department Actions

+\Box Relay the emergency information to members of your department and to the departments you are responsible for on the list.

+- □ Accurately record any emergency notification. - □ Obey the emergency directive (i.e. evacuate the building, take shelter, etc.).

+Public Radio

+Emergency Broadcast System (EBS) Radio Stations: New York City AM WABC 770 kHz NYC FM WPLJ 95.5 MHz NYC

+School Telecommunications System

+Depending upon the nature and severity of the emergency, the school will implement the telephone system in one of the following ways:

+□ The School and Emergency Closing hotline will have an updated message that can be accessed by dialing:

+Main Campus: 97-77 Queens Blvd., 9th Floor Rego Park, NY 11374 Phone (718) 897-0482 Extension: 440 89th Street, 4th Fl.
+Brooklyn, NY 11209 Phone (718) 492-2120

+\Box The main greeting will have a special recorded message that callers will hear immediately prior to hearing any of the menu options.